What is encryption? (A comprehensive guide)

 The strength of encryption is determined by the numerical length (or number of bits) of the encryption key(s): the longer the key, the harder it is to crack.
 In 2001, AES was established as 128-bit encryption for both sensitive and general use, and is also compatible with 256-bit keys.
 AES encryption effectively rendered the original 56-bit DES (Data Encryption Standard) obsolete.

-For advanced security, 256-bit encryption is now the benchmark, and even higher bits are used in extremely sensitive use cases.
+For advanced security, 256-bit encryption is now the benchmark, and even higher bits are used in sensitive cases.
 To appreciate the strength of something like 256-bit encryption, note that there are approximately 10^77 possible numerical combinations and keys.
-Can’t imagine what this number signifies?
-For comparison, there are estimated to be a minimum of 10^88 atoms in the known universe.

 Basic types of encryption